mickleroy/aem-healthcheck-servlet/README.md

 }
 ```

+A `200` status code will be returned if ALL health checks return the status OK.
+Otherwise a `503` is returned.

-Note: It is assumed that all /system/* paths are only accessible from a local network and not routed to the Internet.
+Note: It is assumed that all `/system/*` paths are only accessible from a local network and not routed to the Internet.

 ## Building